Open call for Fair Sculpture residency programme

 The application must include:

-- Year of graduation from the Academy of Fine Arts
+• Year of graduation from Uniarts Helsinki’s Academy of Fine Arts

 As the residency will take place at a school with children under the age of 18, after being selected, the applicant is required to present a criminal records extract to the headmaster of the school.
 The extract is required for all people working with children.
-Read more about obtaining a criminal records extract.
+Read how an extract from criminal records is obtained.

 Process timeline